hzget/hzget.github.io/ml_tech/split_data_set.md

 It is called overfitting -- overfit the training data.

-To resolve the issue, we need to generalize to a test data set.
+To resolve the issue, we need to generalize the model to a test data set.
 If it performs badly on it, we need to go back to the training process and fine-tune the model.